How to recognise if a debt's yours

 If you are liable for a debt, what happens if you don't pay Lowell?

-If you have a debt that's owned by Lowell, we'll reach out and try to contact you by phone, email and letter.
+If you have a debt that's owned by Lowell, we'll reach out and try to contact you by phone, email, SMS, or letter.
 If you don't get in touch to explain your situation or set up a payment plan, you might be at risk of your account being passed on for further action from a solicitor.

-The solicitor will also try to contact you, but if we don't respond, they may take legal action.
+The solicitor will also try to contact you, but if you don't respond, they may take legal action.
 This could result in a County Court Judgment (CCJ), which may lead to enforcement action such as bailiffs (enforcement agents).
-For more about the CCJ process and how Lowell works with bailiffs, you can find helpful guides in our debt guidance hub.
+For more information, we've got helpful guides on the CCJ process and how Lowell works with bailiffs.

-If you've had a letter, email or phone call from Lowell, it's probably us getting in touch to tell you that we've purchased your debt.
+If you've been contacted by Lowell, it's probably us getting in touch to tell you that we've purchased your debt.
+This is because we’re required to let our customers know that Lowell now legally owns their debt.

-We'll try to contact you to inform you that Lowell own your debt and to talk about the best way forward for you.
-If you think there's something wrong, please let us know and we'll always do our best to get to the bottom of things.
+If you think there's something wrong, please let us know.
+We'll always do our best to get to the bottom of things.

 Why would Lowell contact me?

-If you have any concerns about Lowell contacting you and you'd like more information about your account, you can check online to find out more information.
-You can also contact us directly by phone, email or letter.
+If you have any concerns about Lowell contacting you and you'd like more information about your debt, you can manage your Lowell account online to find out more information.
+You can also contact Lowell directly by phone, email, or letter.

 How did Lowell get my number?

-Your data is protected at every stage - for more information about your data, see our Customer Privacy Notice and frequently asked questions about Data Privacy.
+Your data is protected at every stage - for more information about your data.
+For more information, see our Customer Privacy Notice and frequently asked questions about Data Privacy.

 How can I stop letters from Lowell Financial?

-The easiest way to stop letters from Lowell Financial is to start a payment plan.
-Our payment plans are always based on your budget and what you can afford to pay, and you can control the amount you repay.
+The easiest way to stop letters from Lowell Financial is to talk to our supportive team, and start a payment plan.
+Our payment plans are always based on your budget and what you can afford to pay - we won't ever judge you or force you to pay more than you can afford.

-If you're receiving letters from us that are intended for someone else, please get in touch to let us know and we'll investigate.
-Our team will find the correct address for the person we're looking for.
+If you’re being contacted by us and receiving debt collection letters for someone else, please get in touch to let us know and we’ll investigate further.
+Our team will find the correct details for the person we’re looking for.

 First published: 25th June, 2021